TensorPy/TensorPy/README.md

 **The fast & easy way to get started with TensorFlow in Python**

-TensorPy makes it easier to install and use TensorFlow, Google's machine-learning library.
-TensorPy allows you to quickly classify images and entire web pages directly from the web so that you don't have to worry about downloading and managing image files.
+TensorPy makes it easier to install and use [TensorFlow](https://www.tensorflow.org/).
+Use TensorPy to classify multiple images directly from the web without having to download and manage image files manually.

-### Part I: Setup Instructions for Mac and Ubuntu/Linux
+### Setup Instructions for Mac and Ubuntu/Linux

 (**Windows & Docker users**: See the [Docker ReadMe](https://github.com/mdmintz/TensorPy/blob/master/docker/ReadMe.md) for running on a Docker machine.
 Windows requires Docker to run TensorFlow.)